-Percentage of patients aged 6 months and older seen for a visit between October 1 and March 31 who received an influenza immunization OR who reported previous receipt of an influenza immunization
+Percentage of patients aged 6 months and older seen for a visit during the measurement period who received an influenza immunization OR who reported previous receipt of an influenza immunization.
+Please note that this quality measure was removed from Traditional MIPS.
+This measure will be available for MVP reporting.

 Measure Submission Type: